How to Identify Your Skin Type in 5 Easy Steps

 When you know your skin type, you can:

-- Choose cleansers and moisturizers that match your needs
+• Choose cleansers and moisturizers that match your needs

-- Minimize breakouts and dryness
+• Minimize blemishes and dryness

-- Reduce wasted spending on ineffective products
+• Reduce wasted spending on ineffective products

 Also, skin type isn’t about appearance alone.
-It reflects how your skin functions — its ability to retain moisture, produce oil, and respond to your environment.
+It reflects how your skin functions: its ability to retain moisture, produce oil, and respond to your environment.

 The Five Main Skin Types